What is Domain Warming and how does it affect Email Deliverability?

 The time required to warm up a new domain depends on the size of the email list.
 An email marketer needs more time to warm up a domain with a one million contact list than a website with a 50000 email list.
 But email marketers must remember that there is a slew of factors that prolong the domain warming process.

 For instance, the domain warming process is extended when they send choose an email frequency that email service providers find suspicious.
-Likewise, they will need more time to warm up a domain when emails are sent from multiple email ids.
+Likewise, they will need more time to warm up a domain when emails are sent from multiple email IDs.
 At the same time, email marketers can reduce domain warming time by reducing email bounce rates and improving email address list quality.

 Conclusion

 As a tried-and-trusted digital marketing strategy, email marketing helps businesses generate leads and increase conversion rates.
-But companies or startups can increase email open rates without warming up new domains.
+However, companies or startups can increase email open rates without warming up new domains.
 Businesses these days develop a new domain’s identity and reputation using many domain-warming strategies.
 Businesses also can follow these email marketing best practices to obtain better results.

 But no email marketer can warm up a new domain in a short amount of time.
 They must remember that age is one of the key factors that impact domain reputation directly.
 Hence, their domain warming strategies must focus on improving domain reputation gradually.
 They should identify and avoid certain things that disturb or prolong the domain warming process.